rolkra/explore-buy/README.md

 # explore-buy
-Siny app for interactive exploration of buy-data
+Siny app for interactive exploration of the buy-dataset